 Keep Toddlers Busy While You're Doing Chores

-Steps on How to Balance Housework and Toddler Care
+Balance Housework and Toddler Care

-- 1Make a to-do list.The little time you can manage to squeeze in your housework may not be enough to finish what needs to be done.
+- 1Make a to-do list.The little time you can manage to spare on your housework may not be enough to finish what needs to be done.
 To fully maximize your time, create a schedule around the activities of your toddler.
 For example, if the child regularly sleeps during a certain time of the day, schedule in that time an activity that usually takes longer to complete, like doing the laundry.Advertisement

 - 2Teach the toddler to understand your schedule.Create a visual guide to allow your kid to see how you divide your time between housework and taking care of him.
 Use different colors to help him identify the time frame allotted for him and for doing chores.
 Make it easy for him to see that you are devoting most of your time to him, but that you still need some of that time to attend to housework.Advertisement